PlaceholderAndroidApp/Moapp/README.md

 Milestones initial:
 - Install Eclipse + Android SDK
 - Run hello world on phone/emulator
+- Install git on PC (and Eclipse if you're bothered enough to do so)

 Milestones mobile:
 - Show camera on screen